 Industry and Country Risks are weighted and combined to form the score for the Risks indicator.
-Iran's score is among the lowest in the table (with its Country Risks situation considered as particularly problematic), indicating a substantial overall risk to potential returns for multinationals operating and wishing to operate in the country.
+Iran's score is below the regional average (with its Country Risks situation considered as particularly problematic), indicating a substantial overall risk to potential returns for multinationals operating and wishing to operate in the country.

-Industry Risks: Industry Risk refers to a subjective assessment of the country's IP laws, policy and reimbursement regimes, as well as to the speed and efficiency of the approvals process.
+Industry Risks: Industry Risk refers to a subjective assessment of the country's intellectual property laws, policy and reimbursement regimes, as well as to the speed and efficiency of the approvals process.
 The local operating environment is considered negative from the point of view of foreign research-based companies, which is evidenced in the country's low score for this variable.
 A lack of product protection, high registration fees, counterfeiting and bias towards local generic producers, continue to dominate the landscape.